KKBOX/spark-deployer/README.md

 use-private-ip = true
 ```
 * More information about `spark-tgz-url`:
   * You may find one URL from Spark's website or host one by yourself.
-(We recommend hosting one by yourself to ensure a stable system and help balancing the server load.)
   * You may choose an older version of Spark or different version of Hadoop, but it's not tested, use at your own risk.
   * The URL must ends with `/<spark-folder-name>.tgz` for the auto deployment to work.
 * More information about `security-group-ids`: